oegedijk/dash_oop_components/README.md

 # dash_oop_components
-> `dash_oop_components` is a small helper library with OOP dashboard building blocks for the plotly dash library
+> `dash_oop_components` is a small helper library with object-oriented dashboard building blocks for the plotly dash library

 ## Install